Healthdirect Free Australian health advice you can count on.

 What are the types of ultrasound scans?

-• abdominal ultrasound, which examines the internal organs of the abdomen, such as the liver, gallbladder, pancreas and spleen
+• abdominal ultrasound, which looks at s the internal organs of the abdomen, such as the liver, gallbladder, pancreas and spleen

-• obstetric/pregnancy ultrasound, which is a routine scan to assess the growth and health of the baby
+• obstetric/pregnancy ultrasound, routinely used to assess the growth and health of unborn babies during pregnancy

-• female pelvis ultrasound, which may use transvaginal ultrasound (with the transducer in the vagina) or external pelvic ultrasound to look at the female pelvis, uterus, cervix, fallopian tubes and ovaries
+• female pelvis ultrasound, used look at the female pelvis, uterus, cervix, fallopian tubes and ovaries, with a transvaginal (in the vagina) or abdominal transducer

-• breast ultrasound, which is used to assess breast symptoms such as lumps, and also to screen for breast cancer in women with dense breast tissue
+• breast ultrasound, used to assess breast symptoms such as lumps, and also to screen for breast cancer in women with dense breast tissue

-• renal ultrasound, which is used to scan the urinary tract including the kidneys and bladder
+• renal ultrasound, used to scan the urinary tract, including the kidneys and bladder

-• transrectal ultrasound, which provides images of the prostate gland
+• transrectal ultrasound, used to assess the prostate gland

 • Doppler ultrasound, which monitors blood flow in the major arteries and veins